Become a savvy traveller. 50 Travel Tips to guide you through your adventures.

 - Toiletries: Make sure you take soap and toothpaste.

 Consider where you are traveling to, the weather, the activities you plan to do and be mindful when you’re packing.
-Some places have nearby laundromats or day wash and fold services that make life simple.
+Most places have nearby laundromats or day wash and fold services that make life simple.
 Some of my early travel experiences were a great learning opportunity.
-Lesson learned, now – we travel light.

 Make sure you stretch your legs regularly, engage in some ‘in seat’ stretches and hydrate, hydrate, hydrate.